Is Oklahoma City Safe?

 The state of Oklahoma has violence numbers comparable to California, although California has larger disparities and the most dangerous cities there will be far more dangerous than OKC, while some cities (eg: Santa Rosa or Anaheim) are safer than Oklahoma City.

-Other Tips to Make Your Stay in Oklahoma City even Safer
+Other Tips to Stay Safe in Oklahoma City Neighborhoods

 1st — If you are visiting the city, there are plenty of options in terms of luggage storage, so you don’t need to walk around with your carry-on bags.
 Reliable, convenient, and inexpensive luggage storage services you can find at Radical Storage.